There are many reasons for using an equalizer from improving the sound to creating mix room.

 Exercise caution when cutting frequencies and do not cut the same frequency on all of the sounds.

-If there are any irritating frequencies, sweep through the sound with a medium curve at about 10dB cut.
-Once the frequencies are located adjust the amount of cut as desired.It may be necessary to compensate for any cutting in this area by applying a small amount of boost around the 5-8 kHz area to liven up anything that may have been severely affected by the cutting.
+- If there are any 'irritating' frequencies, sweep through the sound with a medium curve at about 10dB cut.
+Once the frequencies are located, adjust the amount of cut as desired.It may be necessary to compensate for any cutting in this area by applying a small amount of boost around the 5-8 kHz area to liven up anything that may have been severely affected by the cutting.
 This will help to preserve the overall brightness.

 When applying equalization, it is advisable to use large amounts of cut or boost initially.
 This helps give a better idea of the frequencies being affected.
 The human ear can quickly become used to an equalized sound, so quick successive bursts on the gain knob until the frequency sounds about right is best.

-If a kick drum is heavy and powerful in the 80 Hz but getting muddied up by the bassline, attenuating the bassline around this frequency will free up valuable mix room allowing for the kick to shine through.
+If a kick drum is heavy and powerful in the 80 Hz but getting muddied up by the bassline, cutting the bassline around this frequency will free up valuable mix room allowing for the kick to shine through.